Written by Mark

-The experience of taking a vespa tour through Saigon at night has brought nothing but positive feedback – literally from travellers of every age group.
+The experience of taking a Vespa tour through Ho Chi Minh City at night has brought nothing but positive feedback — literally from travellers of every age group.
 The tour allows you to connect with the city and its incredibly welcoming inhabitants, while safely sitting on the back of the scooter behind a professional guide and driver.

 Watching fishermen at work